ArnaudValensi/docker-parse-server-git-deploy/README.md

 cp -r example/data /srv/parse-data
 ```

-* Replace the ssh public key in `/srv/parse-data/keys` by yours
+* Replace the ssh public key in `/srv/parse-data/keys` by your own.

 * Execute the following command: